micRO-75™ Reverse Osmosis System

 A: This can be due to multiple factors, such as clogged sediment or carbon pre-filter, clogged or fouled membrane, or changes to source water conditions.
 The quality of your water, frequency of use, and timeliness of pre-filter changes will determine how long your system performs at peak capacity.

 A: Over time, the automatic shut-off valve (ASOV) can accumulate scale and become clogged, causing it to malfunction.
-If you experience your waste line continuing to run after the purified water line is closed, please give us a call.
+If you experience your waste line continuing to run after the purified water line is closed, please give us a call at (888) 426-5644.

-A: This can be due to various reasons, including Teflon tape at threaded fittings, tubing not being pushed in all the way to the quick-connect fittings, or improperly seated O-rings in pre-filter and membrane housings.
-It is also important to make sure the ends of the tubing have a clean cut before inserting them into the quick-connect fittings (see page 10) Please call us if you’re experiencing any leaks.
+A: This can be due to various reasons, including Teflon tape at threaded fittings, tubing not being pushed in all the way to the quick-connect (QC) fittings, or improperly seated O-rings in pre-filter and membrane housings.
+It is also important to make sure the ends of the tubing have a clean cut before inserting them into the QC fittings (see page 7 of the micRO-75™ User Manual) Please call us at (888) 426-5644 if you’re experiencing any leaks.